dtoney12/dtoney12/README.md

 ### Hello World! :earth_americas:

 I'm Dale Toney from the USA.
-I hail from LA :dark_sunglasses:, Indianapolis :corn:, and Chicago :wind_face:!
-I am a computer science graduate :man_student: and I am excited to utilize Spring Boot and React in my projects.
 I have lots of app ideas :bulb: and am always looking to collaborate.
 Here is a little bit more about me :eyes:.
 <ul>
   <li>
   I am a Lakers fan :basketball:
   </li>
   <li>
-  I am a game addict :video_game:
+  I play a guitar and keyboards but I'm not great...
   </li>
   <li>
-  I have a beautiful Filipino baby waiting for daddy to come back and change his diapers :baby:
+  I have a beautiful Filipino baby waiting for daddy to change his diapers :baby:
   </li>
 </ul>